Egypt focus as Clinton visits Israel

 Israel, widely thought to be the only country in the Middle East with a nuclear weapons capacity, has made clear it could strike Iran on its own if diplomacy fails.

-As Clinton arrived in Jerusalem, Israeli media kept up a drumbeat of speculation about the prospect of an Israeli attack on Iran.
-Israel's Channel 10 television said Netanyahu's government was close to deciding whether to launch a strike.

-"We have to do whatever we can to prevent Iran from endangering the freedom and independence of other people," Peres said at his session with Clinton.
+"We have to do whatever we can to prevent Iran from endangering the freedom and independence of other people," Peres said.

-Netanyahu told her in public remarks: "We have our common effort to make sure that Iran not achieve its ambition of developing nuclear weapons."

-Clinton also met with Defence Minister Ehud Barak and with Palestinian Prime Minister Salam Fayyad, who made no public remarks.
+"The coalition you have built - and a coalition should have been built, it's not a matter for one country - and the measures that you have taken, are beginning to have their impact," he told Clinton in his public remarks.

+Later in the day Clinton was to meet Netanyahu and Defences Minister Ehud Barak.
+In Jerusalem she will also see Palestinian Prime Minister Salam Fayyad but not President Mahmoud Abbas, whom she met on July 6 in Paris.

 (Editing by Peter Graff)